SAP/styleguides/clean-abap/CleanABAP.md

 ENDIF.
 ```

-This works fine because ABAP handles inline declarations as if they were at the beginning of the method.
+This works fine because the variable is visible from the point of the inline declaration, regardless of the branch's scope.
-However, it is extremely confusing for readers,
-especially if the method is longer and you don't spot the declaration right away.
+However, it is confusing for readers, especially if the method is longer and the declaration is not spotted immediately.
-In this case, break with inlining and put the declaration up-front:
+In this case, do not declare the variable inline and put the declaration up-front:

 ```ABAP
 DATA value TYPE i.